 Our world has been turned upside down within the space of a few weeks.
 While the challenges we currently face to stop the spread of this virus are huge, what may lie ahead could be a far greater test of our resilience.
 Our ability to suppress our primal evolutionary tendencies to focus on ourselves in favour of the greater good will no doubt be put to the test in the aftermath of this pandemic.
 Working hard not to assess everything from the vantage point of how it impacts us alone and instead focusing on caring for and helping one another while working towards a global common good will become qualities more in demand than ever before.

-If the biggest crises of the last decades have taught us anything, it’s that in our modern world there is no more us vs them.
-From climate change to coronavirus, it is undeniable that we are completely interconnected and that the greatest challenges that face humanity will only be solved if we continue to work together and care for one another.
+If the biggest crises of the last decades have taught us anything, it’s that in our modern world there is no more us vs. them.
+From climate change to the Coronavirus, it has become undeniable that we are completely interconnected and that the greatest challenges that face humanity will only be solved if we continue to work together and care for one another.

 Like in war times, we are currently faced with a common enemy.
 While the challenges are vast, we are united in our common cause.
 As we move forward, eventually moving out of the acute phase of trying to stop the spread of the virus, to dealing with the consequences of the economic turmoil that is likely to result, I would urge all of us to keep this same view front of mind: all that is worthwhile about humanity rests on our ability to work together and care for one another.
 More than ever before, we will need to fight our urge to favour what we consider ‘us’ and place any human beings or communities into the category of ‘them’.